 During AIMday there are ample opportunities for networking and spontaneous meetings.
 Many beneficial contacts are made.

 Every question is discussed for one hour, no more, no less.
 The size of the group is small, five to ten people, including industry representatives and researchers from various disciplines.

-Innovation Enterprise is already planning the next AIMday™ focusing on Protein Innovation.
+Innovation Enterprise is already planning the next AIMday™ focusing on Plant Protein.
 The event will take place sometime in October-November 2019, at the University of Saskatchewan.
 Check back soon for more details about registration and exact event date!

 AIMday™ IoT 2019

 We are pleased to announce that industry registration for AIMday™ IoT 2019 is now open.
 This event will focus on the exciting world of Internet of Things (IoT)!
 It will be a unique opportunity for industry and academia to come together to tackle the latest challenges in IoT.
 The event will take place on Wednesday March 27, 2019 at the University of Saskatchewan, Saskatoon.

 More information about this event and registration details are available on the web link below: